JosephAni/amplify-react-graphql/README.md

 ### Web application built and deployed using AWS Amplify!

-- Added authentication to app allowing users to sign up, sign in and manage their account
+- Built app with AWS Amplify authentication allowing users to sign up, sign in and manage their account
 - Configured GraphQL API with Amazon DynamoDB database to enable users to create and delete notes
 - Added file storage using Amazon S3 for users to upload and view images in the app